AnnaFHub/dpp_documentation/wastebin/wastebin.md

 ## Materials and tools

+In the beginning the plan was to use cardboard for the first prototypes.
+However, cardboard was not stable enough.
+Therefore wood was used for the prototypes.
 **TODO** What materials and hardware did you use in your iterations and your final prototypes?
 Did you modify any ready-made devices?
 Did you build it from scratch?
 What tools did you use to implement your prototype?

 ## Conclusion